-The historical experience of default has been taken from average one year default rates published by the three main rating agencies at March 2019, relating to 2018 figures.
+The historical experience of default has been taken from 12 month expected credit loss calculations published by Moody's rating agency at March 2021, relating to 2020 figures.
 Whilst current economic conditions have raised the overall possibility of default, the Council maintains strict credit criteria for investment counterparties.